veridonia/whitepaper/Whitepaper.md

 1. **Submit**: The author submits a post to a specific community.

-2. **Stage 1: Initial Filter (lower 70% ELO)**: A random sample from the lower 70% of ELO within that community reviews the post for quality and community alignment.
+2. **Stage 1: Initial Filter (lower 70% ELO)**: A random sample from the lower 70% of ELO within that community reviews the post for relevance, informational value, and community alignment.
    **Outcome:**

    - If a simple majority approves, the post advances to Stage 2.